St. Rafqa's Biography

 While living in Maad and following a crisis in her congregation, Rafqa asked God to guide her to the right decision.
-Entering at St. George Church, to pray for help, she heard the Lord’s voice telling her: "You will remain a nun".
-In the same night, she dreams and see St. George, St. Simon the stylit and St. Anthony the Great, the Father of monasticism.
-St. Anthony the Great told her: "Enter into the Lebanese Maronite Order".
+Entering at St. George Church, to pray for help, she heard the Lord’s voice telling her: "You will remain a nun."
+In that same night, she saw in her dreams St. George, St. Simon the Stylite and St. Anthony the Great, the Father of monasticism.
+St. Anthony the Great told her: "Join the Lebanese Maronite Order."

 Her trip from Maad to the Maronite Monastery of St. Simon El Qarn in Aito was facilitated by the generosity of Mr. Antoun Issa.
 She was immediately admitted in the Order.
-She wore the novice robe on July 12th, 1871 and pronounced her solemn vows on August 25th, 1872.
-She chose the name "Sister Rafqa", after her mother.
+She wore the novice robe on July 12, 1871, and pronounced her solemn vows on August 25, 1872 and chose the name "Sister Rafqa," after her mother.

-She spent 26 years in the monastery of St. Simon.
-She was a role model to the other nuns in her observation of the rules and her devotion to prayer and silence.
+She spent 26 years in the monastery of St. Simon and was a role model to the other nuns in her observation of the rules and her devotion to prayer and silence.
 Her life was full of sacrifice and austerity.

 On the first Sunday of October 1885, she entered the monastery's church and began to pray asking Jesus to permit her to experience some of the sufferings He endured during His Passion.
 Her prayer was immediately granted: Unbearable pain began in her head and moved to her eyes.

 For the next 12 years she continued to experience intense pain in her head.
-Throughout this period, as before, she remained patient and uncomplaining, praying in joy for the gift of sharing in Jesus’ suffering.
+As always, she remained patient and uncomplaining, praying in joy for the gift of sharing in Jesus’ suffering.

 At Saint Simon’s monastery, lived sister Ursula Doumit who suffered from arthritis.
 Her doctors advised her to live near the coast.
 Sister Ursula’s brother, Fr.
-Ignace Doumit decided to found a monastery for nuns in Jrabta in the district of Batroun.
-Where the land for the project was donated by Fr.
-John Basbous.
+Ignatius Doumit decided to found a monastery for nuns in Jrabta in the district of Batroun.
+Fr.
+John Basbous, donated the land for the project.

-On November 3, 1897, six nuns - presided by Mother Ursula Doumit - were sent to the new monastery of Saint Joseph, Sister Rafqa was among them.
-The other nuns were hopeful that the new monastery would prosper thanks to her prayers and the example she set.
+On November 3, 1897, six nuns, led by Mother Ursula Doumit, were sent to the new monastery of Saint Joseph.
+Sister Rafqa was one of them.
+The other nuns were hopeful that the new monastery would prosper thanks to her prayers and example.

-In 1899, she lost the sight in her left eye and became paralyzed.
-With this, a new stage of her suffering began, intensified by the dislocation of her articulations.
-She spent the last seven years of her life lying on the bed, only on the right side of her body.
+In 1899, Rafqa lost the sight in her left eye and became paralyzed.
+With this, a new stage of her suffering began, intensified by the dislocation of her joints.
+She spent the last seven years of her life bed-ridden laying on the right side of her body.
 She could not move.
-There was a very big injury in her left shoulder and she used to repeat: “For the wound in the shoulder of Jesus”.
-Her vertebras were visible through her skin and her body was very light.
-She became like a skeleton covered by skin.
-Her hands stayed intact; she used them to weave socks.
+There was a big wound on her left shoulder and she used to repeat: “For the wound in the shoulder of Jesus.”
+Her vertebras were visible through her skin and her body was like a skeleton covered by skin.
+However, her hands stayed intact and used them to weave socks.

-When later that day she was asked by the mother superior how she could drag herself to church, Rafqa replies that she only asked Jesus to help her, then she felt herself slip out of bed and she crawled to church.
+When later that day she was asked by the mother superior how she could drag herself to church, Rafqa replied that she only asked Jesus to help her, then she felt herself slip out of bed and crawled to church.

 Rafqa always asked the sisters not to forget the sixth wound of Jesus; the wound on his shoulder, the wound that caused a lot of pain because it carried the cross of our sins.
-Rafqa always prayed and recited the Pater and Hail Mary six times for the 6 wounds of Jesus.
+Rafqa always prayed and recited the Lord’s Prayer and the Hail Mary six times for the 6 wounds of Jesus.

-Rafqa was 82 when she died.
+Rafqa was 82 years old when she died.
 She had lived 29 years in suffering.
-On the 23rd of March 1914, supplied with the Holy Sacrament, she called upon Jesus, the Virgin Mary and St. Joseph, then she rested in peace after a life of prayer, service and years of unbearable pain.
+On March 23,1914, after receiving the Blessed Sacrament, and calling upon Jesus, the Virgin Mary and St. Joseph, she rested in peace after a life of prayer, service and years of unbearable pain.
 She was buried in the monastery's cemetery.
 A splendid light appeared on her grave for three consecutive nights.
-With the intercession of St. Rafqa, Our Lord made lots of miracles and blessings.
+With the intercession of Saint Rafqa, Our Lord performed many miracles and blessings.

-On July 10th, 1927, her body was transferred to the monastery's church.
-The case related to her beatification was submitted to the Vatican on the 23rd of December 1925 and the canonical investigation of her life began on May 16th, 1926.
+On July 10, 1927, her body was transferred to the monastery's church.
+The case related to her beatification was submitted to the Vatican on December 23, 1925, and the canonical investigation of her life began on May 16, 1926.

 Pope declarations concerning RAFQA